 - Doesn’t require heavy maintenance

-Measuring a total of 79 x 80 x 83 inches and weighing 755 pounds, this home gym is certainly a force to be reckoned with.
-Thanks to those metrics and its sturdy build of high gauge steel tubing, the machine can support even heavyweight users with ease.
+Measuring a total of 72 x 98 x 84 inches and weighing 941 pounds, this home gym is certainly a force to be reckoned with.
+Thanks to those metrics and its sturdy build of alloy steel tubing, the machine can support even heavyweight users with ease.

 Not only is this home gym well-built and it’s also designed to last.
 For instance, the seat and backrest pack premium upholstery and offer cushioned support, making them resistant to any wear and tear.

-The Body-Solid Fusion F500-FLP features five workout stations allowing for more than 60 exercises.
-Those stations include a lat pulldown machine, adjustable side arm station, chest press, low pulley station, and a leg developer or leg press.
+Those stations include a lat pulldown machine, mid pulley station, chest press, low pulley station, and a leg developer or leg press.
 Get this home gym, and you’ll never have to leave the house to work out again!

-Moreover, this machine comes with a 310-pound weight stack.
-The weight is divided over 20 plates, each weighing 15 pounds, along with a stopper plate that weighs 10 pounds.
+Moreover, this machine comes with a 210-pound weight stack.
 All of the plates are made of solid cast iron, which means that they can last a lifetime with proper care.

-On the flip side, unlike the EXM3000LPS, this home gym doesn’t allow for more than one user to use it at the same time.
-The price is lower, though, so it’s understandable.
+Like the EXM3000LPS, this home gym allows for more than one user to use it at the same time.

-When it comes to the warranty, the Body-Solid Fusion F500-FLP Home Gym blows its rivals out of the water.
-All of the parts are covered by a lifetime warranty, which shows just how much the company trusts in this product.
+When it comes to the warranty, the Body-Solid G10B Home Gym blows its rivals out of the water.
+With a lifetime warranty on frames, welds, weight plates, and guide rods, you can trust in its robust construction and long-lasting durability.

 Bang for Your Buck Option